Green Island Map will help you navigate this beautiful tropical Island.

 - beach umbrellas,

 - sun lounges,

 - Book a glass-bottom boat tour

 Drop by the Reflections Pool bar and enjoy a tropical cocktail during your visit.

 A long timber Jetty leads onto a boardwalk with user-friendly paths for prams and wheelchairs.

 A true coral cay, Green Island formed over six thousand years ago.

 Traditional owners, the Guyngandji people, named Green Island Wunyami, meaning place of haunted spirits.

-Initially, the Island was used as an initiation location for the males of their tribe.
+Initially, this Island was an initiation location for the males of their tribe.

-Captain James Cook named Green Island in 1770, after Mr Charles Green, an astronomer on board the Endeavour.
+Captain James Cook named Green Island in 1770 after Mr Charles Green, an astronomer on the Endeavour.